exoscale/packer-plugin-exoscale/docs/builders/exoscale.md

   will be created before creating the instance, and destroyed after a successful build.

+- `snapshot_download_path` (string) - The path on your local machine (the one running Packer) to the directory where the resulting template will be downloaded.
+Defaults to `./output`.

 - `snapshot_download` (boolean) - Whether to download a snapshot of the compute instance.
 Defaults to `false`.